sanujar/debating/index.md

 <div style="text-align: right">-The Debating Club, LISW</div>

+Google Calendar has a calendar for [Debating and MUN activities](https://calendar.google.com/calendar?cid=cmNjZHRmbm52NHE0ZW4wNTJyYmR2cWZwam9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+Please visit this site to get the dates of events.

 ## Resource List

 We maintain an archive of notes handed out during debating sessions.
 Click here to access an [index of the archive](http://sanujarajasinghe.com/debating/Debating%20Revision%20Notes/).